teslamaniac/spyrit/README.md

 And we arrive back to the present.
 Lucifer has been ruling over the heavens for years now and has been doing suprisingly well; and as for God, lets just say some of his more "wilder" fantasies got fufilled.

-God rembers and is looking for you.
+God remembers and is looking for revenge.
 Help him escape the depths of Hell and you just might go to the good place.